argoproj-labs/hera/docs/user-guides/script-annotations.md

     return "Hello, world!"
 ```

-The returned values will be automatically saved in files within the Argo container according to this schema:
+You will see the returned values automatically saved in files within the Argo container according to this schema:

 * `/tmp/hera-outputs/parameters/<name>`
 * `/tmp/hera-outputs/artifacts/<name>`

 These outputs are also exposed in the `outputs` section of the template in YAML.

-The object returned from the function can be of any serialisable Pydantic type (or basic Python type) and must be
+The object returned from the function can be of any basic or Pydantic type and must be `Annotated` as an `Artifact` or
-`Annotated` as an `Artifact` or `Parameter`.
-The `Parameter`/`Artifact`'s `name` will be used for the path of the output unless provided:
+`Parameter`.
+The `Parameter`/`Artifact`'s `name` will be used for the path of the output.
+You generally won't need to
+use a custom path, but can set one according to the following:

 * if the annotation is an `Artifact` with a `path`, we use that `path`
 * if the annotation is a `Parameter`, with a `value_from` that contains a `path`, we use that `path`